Maned wolf: Taxonomy

 Although the maned wolf displays many fox-like characteristics, it is not closely related to foxes.
-It lacks the elliptical pupils found distinctively in foxes.
+It lacks the almond-shaped pupils found distinctively in foxes.
 The maned wolf's evolutionary relationship to the other members of the canid family makes it a unique animal.

 Electrophoretic studies did not link Chrysocyon with any of the other living canids studied.
 One conclusion of this study is that the maned wolf is the only species among the large South American canids that survived the late Pleistocene extinction.
 Fossils of the maned wolf from the Holocene and the late Pleistocene have been excavated from the Brazilian Highlands.